Who we are

 Ruth Westoby

-Ruth Westoby, PhD, Intern/Inform Affiliate Researcher
+Ruth Westoby, PhD, Inform Affiliate Researcher

 Ruth is academic researcher in yoga and Asian Religions and a yoga practitioner.
 She studies yoga through Sanskrit textual sources and interviews exploring, amongst many topics, the materiality of the body and sexuality from a critical theoretical perspective.
 As part of her AHRC-funded Doctoral Training Partnership Ruth undertook a placement with Inform in 2023.